Marcono1234/hda-fbi-typst-thesis-template/thesis-template.typ

   /// ```
   /// -> content
   abstract-en: none,
-  /// optional glossary list / list of abbreviations; uses the #link("https://typst.app/universe/package/glossarium/")[Glossarium] package
+  /// optional list of acronyms / abbreviations; uses the #link("https://typst.app/universe/package/glossarium/")[Glossarium] package (see its documentation for the expected format)
   ///
-  /// You can write the glossary list in a separate file and define it for example as `#let glossary-list = ( ... )` and then use Typst's `import` to include it:
+  /// You can write the acronyms list in a separate file and define it for example as `#let acronyms = ( ... )` and then use Typst's `import` to include it:
   ///
   /// ```typst
   /// #show: thesis-template.with(
-  ///   glossary-list: {
+  ///   acronyms: {
-  ///     import "content/glossary.typ": glossary-list
+  ///     import "content/acronyms.typ": acronyms
-  ///     glossary-list
+  ///     acronyms
   ///   },
   ///   ...
   /// )
   /// ```
   /// -> array
-  // TODO: Maybe rename this to `acronyms` / `acronyms-list` since this template uses it for acronyms
-  //   also change example and README then to recommend `acronyms.typ` as file
-  glossary-list: (),
+  acronyms: (),
   /// file path to the bibliography / literature list, absolute to the Typst compile root (that is, a path starting with `/`)
   ///
   /// The bibliography supports these formats: